Scroll Top

 Chapter 13 payments are based on:

 1. Disposable Income – What you can afford after necessary expenses.
+Analysis of past and present income and expenses.

 3. Non-Exempt Assets – If an asset isn’t fully protected, the debtor must pay creditors an amount equal to the unprotected value over time.

-🔹 Formula for Estimating Monthly Payments:
+🔹 Basic Formula for Estimating Monthly Payments:

 📌 Example Payment Calculation